Faculty Professional Development (FPD)

 Full time faculty are required to complete 60 hours during the fiscal year, July 1- June 30.

-SBCC requires contract faculty to attend a minimum of 6 hours of professional development activities on each mandatory all-faculty professional development day.
+SBCC requires contract faculty to attend a minimum of 6 hours of professional development activities on each of the two mandatory days preceding each semester.

-The all-faculty programs are for all-faculty presentations, workshops, division and departmental activities.
+The programs are for all-faculty presentations, workshops, division and departmental activities.
 All faculty are required to attend.
-Individual FPD activities may be completed earlier or later on the mandatory professional development days if they are not in conflict with a mandatory all-faculty FPD program.
+Individual FPD activities may be completed earlier or later on the mandatory professional development days if they are not in conflict with a mandatory 6-hour program.

 You receive one hour of credit for each hour of participation in an FPD activity.